Health and Safety Abroad

 - U.S. State Department, Bureau of Consular Affairs

 - Immunization recommendations and other health considerations

 - Insurance (health insurance, personal property, trip cancelation, general liability)

 - General advice and security

 It is essential that you have adequate medical insurance coverage while you are abroad.
 If you have the Mount Holyoke student health insurance plan, it will cover you abroad on an out-of-network basis.
+Please refer to the Brochures and Plan Documents for complete details about coverage, limitations, and exclusions.
 If you have other insurance, make sure that it will cover you abroad for routine and emergency care, mental health, pre-existing conditions, and travel outside your host country.
 Be prepared to pay up-front for care and submit receipts for reimbursement.

 Through Five Colleges Inc., Mount Holyoke is enrolled in AIG/Travel Guard to provide access to travel advice and information and emergency medical and security services to all Mount Holyoke students, faculty, and staff traveling abroad on college-sponsored programs or business.
 All students who have been approved for study abroad or funded for an internship or summer research project are included.